AllFatherOdin2/GradDatabases/DatabaseProject/src/indexMechTake2/README2Take2.txt

 Assumptions
 -The first four characters of the data_values are hashed to form index values -Keys are unique
-	-We do not enforce this at the moment.
+	-We do not enforce this at the moment, so do not add multiple copies of a key.
 Multiple copies of a key are permitted and can exist in multiple buckets or the same bucket.
-If remove() is called on a key, all copies of a key will be deleted, regardless of location.
 -There are 2 types of files: index and data
--data files are named indexValue+".txt"
+-Data files are named indexValue+".txt"
+	-Split files include a number of "s"s on the end.
--index file is unique and is named "index.txt" -Buckets are stored as tuples in modified CSV format in the index file
+-Index file is unique and is named "index.txt" -Buckets are stored as tuples in modified CSV format in the index file
 	-The first value is the "bucket" tuple is the index value -The remaining values in the bucket (no more than MAX_BUCKET_SIZE, default is 10) will be keys